-Like most animal biologists, I love to be in the field - getting my hands dirty and collective valuable data whilst observing and photographing the animals that fuel my passion.
+Like most animal biologists, I love to be in the field - getting my hands dirty and collecting valuable data whilst observing and photographing the animals that fuel my passion.
 I've completed fieldwork in a number of different countries such as Germany, Tanzania and Malaysia.
 The majority of the fieldwork I have completed has been in the UK, where I've surveyed extensively for both amphibians and reptiles.
 Fieldwork is an integral part of ecology with a number of specific methods needed when surveying for reptiles and amphibians.

-Reptile surveys are completed slightly differently to amphibians surveys, they reply on the use of artificial refugia (also known as artificial cover objects) such as corrugated sheets of steel often referred to as a tin.
+Reptile surveys are completed slightly differently to amphibians surveys, they reply on the use of artificial refugia (also known as artificial cover objects) such as corrugated sheets of steel often referred to as 'tins'.
 Other potential refugia materials are roofing felt, Onduline and carpet tiles.
-Reptiles seek these out due to the favourable conditions they provide, at which point they can be searched.
-Whilst on a survey, two juvenile slow worms (Anguis fragilis) were found residing under this particular tin.
+Reptiles seek these out due to the favourable microhabitat conditions they provide, at which point they can be searched.
+Whilst on a survey, two juvenile slow worms (Anguis fragilis) were found residing under the tin photographed above.

-Disease is a major threat to both amphibians and reptiles, learning more about its spread and impacts is vital if we want to mitigate them.
-The amphibian chytrid fungi (Batrachochytrium dendrobatidis & Batrachochytrium salamandrivorans) and snake fungal disease (Ophidiomyces ophiodiicola) are two fungal pathogen which currently threaten species globally.
+Disease is a major threat to both amphibians and reptiles, learning more about how disease spreads and impacts populations is vital if we want to mitigate them.
+The amphibian chytrid fungi (Batrachochytrium dendrobatidis & Batrachochytrium salamandrivorans) and ophidiomycosis (Ophidiomyces ophiodiicola) are three fungal pathogens which currently threaten species globally.
 I have extensive experience in collecting samples from wild amphibians, such as this midwife toad (Alytes obstetricans) and reptiles such as the barred grass snake (Natrix helvetica) for the detection of pathogens.
 Due to my research, I also have experience in the lab with the extraction and analysis of such samples.